 3 best Capital One personal loan alternatives

 So you need a personal loan.
 Capital One can’t help — and the other banks you have in mind might not be able to either.
-You might want to consider applying for a personal loan through an online lender.
-They tend to come with simpler applications and can get you your money a lot faster.
-We take a look at three online loan options: LendingClub, Even Financial and Prosper.
+You might want to consider applying for a personal loan through an online lender like LendingClub, Even Financial and Prosper.
+They tend to come with simpler applications and transfer your funds more quickly, without having to leave the comfort of your home.

 Best for a simple, quick application: LendingClub

-LendingClub is a pioneering peer-to-peer (p2p) lender that offers financing funded by investors.
-The application is simple: You can complete it in a matter of minutes before getting a quote of your potential rates that won’t affect your credit score.
+LendingClub pioneered peer-to-peer (P2P) loans, which offer financing funded by investors.
+The application is simple: You can complete it in a matter of minutes before getting a quote that won’t affect your credit score.
 It typically takes no more than a few days to a week to get your money.

 - How much you can borrow: $1,000 to $40,000